 2013 Chef's Demonstrations

-We were delighted to welcome the following Chefs to the Chef's Table this season: Vicky Acosta, Chef De Cuisine, Meadowood Napa Valley; Stephen Barber, Executive Chef, Farmstead Restaurant; Larry Calicchio, Executive Chef, White Hall Lane; Larry Forgione, C.I.A.
+We were delighted to have welcomed the following Chefs to the Chef's Table last season: Vicky Acosta, Chef De Cuisine, Meadowood Napa Valley; Stephen Barber, Executive Chef, Farmstead Restaurant; Larry Calicchio, Executive Chef, White Hall Lane; Larry Forgione, C.I.A.
 Chef Instructor and Farm to Table Students from The Conservatory Restaurant; Kelly McCown, Executive Chef, Goose and Gander; Cindy Pawlcyn, Chef/Owner, Cindy's Backstreet Kitchen, CPs Wood Grill & Wine Bar, Mustards Grill; Karen Schuppert, Cook4Seasons; Grant Showley and students from St. Helena Montessori School; Richard Smiarowski, Chef/Owner, La Crepe Escape; Philip Wang, Executive Chef, French Blue and Andy Wild, Chef/Owner, "Wild about Food and Drink".

 You will find their recipes posted on our Recipe Page.

 2013 Market Lecture Series

 New to the market, we were very pleased to offer the following entertaining and informative Lectures; "Becoming a Bee-Keeper", Jim Foster, Meadowmont Farm; "Canning and Preserving", Dorothy Lopreore, Family Farmer and "Getting Pickled with Andy Wild", Chef Andy Wild, "Wild about Food and Drink".